 I have a 14 year old daughter who is coming to live with me in the Netherlands.
 She does not speak any Dutch.
 Therefore, can you recommend a Dutch state school where my daughter can learn the language as well as being taught the normal academic subjects?

-Therefore, after registering with the municipality in which they live, those children who meet the following criteria are usually required to attend ‘bridging’ schools known as Internationale Schakelklas – ISK:
+After registering with the municipality in which they live, those children who meet the following criteria are usually required to attend ‘bridging’ schools known as Internationale Schakelklas – ISK:

 - Have lived in the Netherlands for less than two years